Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Applications and Deployment

 \item \textbf{Personalized Service Adaptation:} Based on preference information stored in memory, the system recommends suitable communication strategies or service procedures.
 For example, elderly users may receive simplified explanations and prioritized phone support, while younger users may be directed to visual tutorials or online self-service tools. \end{enumerate}

-Real-world evaluation on a large e-commerce platform shows that Memory Bear maintained consistent context across more than 100 dialogue turns and achieved over 98\% accuracy in recalling users' historical needs, product preferences, and unresolved issues---with no missing key information or contradictory statements.
+A real-world evaluation conducted on a large e-commerce platform demonstrated that Memory Bear maintained consistent context across more than 100 dialogue turns and achieved over 98\% accuracy in recalling users' historical needs, product preferences, and unresolved issues---with no missing key information or contradictory statements.

-Business metrics were significantly improved: the frequency of customers repeating personal information decreased by 92\%, average call duration decreased by 40\%, and the first-contact resolution rate increased from 65\% to over 98\%.
+Operational metrics showed measurable improvements: the frequency of customers repeating personal information decreased by 92\%, average call duration decreased by 40\%, and the first-contact resolution rate increased from 65\% to over 98\%.
 Customer satisfaction scores for ``service continuity'' and ``response accuracy'' increased by 35 and 42 points respectively (on a 100-point scale).

-In after-sales complaint handling scenarios, Memory Bear helped shorten the complaint resolution cycle by 50\% and reduced secondary complaint rates by 60\%, significantly lowering service costs and reputational risks.
+In after-sales complaint handling scenarios, Memory Bear shortened resolution cycle by 50\% and reduced secondary complaint rates by 60\%, significantly lowering operational costs and improved reputational outcomes.